Henties Bay to Kasane Expedition

 DAY 09:

-O/N Camping: Wild Camping in the bush with NO facilities
+O/N Camping: Wild camping in the bush, close to Bakara pan with no facilities.

 Meals included: Dinner prepared by the LTJ team (drinks excluded)